Ahmed-sk08/AI_Image_Capturing/README.md

 - Pillow (for image processing)

-You can install the necessary libraries by running the following command: pip install gradio transformers Pillow
+You can install the necessary libraries by running the following command:
+   - pip install gradio transformers Pillow

 ## How to Run
 1. Set Up the Environment
-Create a Python virtual environment and activate it: pip install virtualenv virtualenv venv source venv/bin/activate  # For Windows: venv\Scripts\activate
+Create a Python virtual environment and activate it:
+   - pip install virtualenv
+   - virtualenv venv
+   - source venv/bin/activate
+   - For Windows: venv\Scripts\activate

 2. Install the Required Libraries
-After activating the environment, install the required libraries:pip install gradio transformers Pillow
+After activating the environment, install the required libraries:
+   - pip install gradio transformers Pillow

-3. Run the Application
+4. Run the Application
-Once the dependencies are installed, run the image_captioning_app.py script: python image_captioning_app.py
+Once the dependencies are installed, run the image_captioning_app.py script:
+   - python image_captioning_app.py

-4. Access the Web App
+5. Access the Web App
 After running the script, the Gradio interface will launch, and you'll see a URL in the terminal.
 Open this URL in your browser to interact with the image captioning app.

 How It Works